VatsalGhaghda/docverse/Phase_Implementation.md

   - PDF to Image conversion (pdf2pic)
   - Image to PDF conversion (pdf-lib)

+**Note (Current State)**
+- Core PDF operations are currently executed synchronously in the API process.
+- A background queue/worker is still the recommended next step for production reliability and to avoid request timeouts.

 ### Infrastructure
 - Set up Redis on Oracle Cloud VM
 - Configure basic monitoring